Lo Carmen: Music

 A music video for second single "Sometimes Its Hard" (featuring Bonnie 'Prince' Billy) was released on 26 October 2017.
 The video was co-directed by Get Out cinematographer Toby Oliver.
 Lovers Dreamers Fighters was released on 10 November 2017 to generally positive reviews.

 Mick Harvey recorded a version of "Nashville High" (co written by Carmen, Sam Worrad and Jed Kurzel) for his 2024 album Five Ways to Say Goodbye.
 It was singled out as an "album highlight" and "the album's most luminous and upbeat song – though still filled with bittersweet yearning".

 Carmen's eighth album Transatlantic Light, again recorded with Ken Gormly, Sam Worrad and Cec Condon under the banner The Great Beyond, also featured guest appearances from Robyn Hitchcock and Peter Head, and was released in September 2024.

 Carmen has toured and opened shows for Kevin Morby, Gareth Liddiard (The Drones), Kim Salmon, Eilen Jewell, Magnolia Electric Company, Mess Hall, Paul Kelly, Dirty Three, Renee Geyer and The Secret Sisters in Australia as well as Mick Harvey and Beasts of Bourbon in Europe.
-She showcased solo at SxSW in 2009 and 2016.
+She showcased solo at South by Southwest in 2009 and 2016.

 Carmen continues to periodically perform shows and release music with her father, who often also guests on her albums.

 Regarded her eclectic touring style, she explained in a 2010 interview with Mess & Noise "I prefer to have a core band that I can play with but I'm not a machine playing all the time so when I need people I just have to hope they are available.
 Plus, I like the idea of being like Chuck Berry, just picking up bands in every town or for different gigs.
 And that way the songs sound different each time too".
 She records more than performing live, stating "Making albums is the absolute joy of being a musician for me, especially the joy of recording with other people and the surprises of what they bring."

 None of Carmen's albums have charted.

 Personal life

 Carmen married actor Aden Young in Zebulon, Georgia, in 2014, after a 10-year relationship.
-They have two sons, Chester (b.
-2011) and Dutch (b.
-2007).
+They have two sons, Dutch (b.
+2007) and Chester (b.
+2011).
 Young directed the music videos for "Everyone You Ever Knew (Is Coming Back To Haunt You)", "Nashville High" and edited Carmen's "Mimic the Rain" clip.
 Carmen co-composed the score for Young's short film The Rose of BaZiz (2007) and also appeared in it.

-Carmen's daughter, pop singer Holiday Sidewinder, was born in 1990, while she was in a relationship with Jeremy Sparks (This is the not the same Jeremy Sparks who is a retired American Rodeo Clown).
+Carmen's daughter, pop singer Holiday Sidewinder, was born in 1990, while she was in a relationship with set designer Jeremy Sparks.
 Sidewinder's godfather is actor Noah Taylor.